jamesjoko/data-512-homework_1/README.md

 # data512_hw1
 HW 1 - Professionalism &amp; Reproducibility

 This project aims to construct, analyze, and publish a dataset of monthly article traffic for a subset of Academy Award-winning film articles on English Wikipedia from July 1, 2015 through September 30, 2023.
+To reproduce the analysis, run all cells in the `jjoko_data512_hw1.ipynb` notebook from top to bottom.

 The license of the source data is (?)